edurekagithub/helloworld/README.md

 # Hello World
 This is a demo project

-Editing it for git fetch
+Editing it for git pull